ANAS727189/AspireNex/README.md

     </ul>
     <h3>Description:</h3>
     <p>
       QuizWizz is a web application built with ReactJS aimed at providing interactive quizzes on various topics.
-Users can answer questions and receive instant feedback on their performance.
+Users can not only create their own quizzes but also answer questions and receive instant feedback on their performance.
     </p>
     <h3>Some Photos:</h3>
     <img src="Screenshots/p2-1.PNG" alt="quiz-home">